-#CAANow: Pushing the Senate to Pass the Congressional Accountability Act (CAA)
+Pushing the Senate to Pass the Congressional Accountability Reform Act (CAA)

-Our latest action campaign on Congress's #MeToo bill provided people everywhere with digital tools and suggested content to ask their officials to support the bill.
+The Purple Campaign was an active partner in pushing for the reform of sexual assault and harassment policies in Congress and workplaces across the country.
+Our action campaign on Congress's #MeToo bill — the Congressional Accountability Reform Act (CAA) — provided people everywhere with digital tools and suggested content to ask their officials to support the bill.
 After months of stalled negotiations, Congress finally took action because people like us took action first -- but it wasn't easy.

-Learn how we pushed the Senate to pass the CAA below.
+Learn how we pushed Congress to pass the CAA below

 After delivering the Congress Too letter to Senate Leadership, we then people across America to make their voices heard in the fight to end workplace sexual harassment.
 Through our new online action tool, we empowered our supporters to tweet at Senate Leadership to bring the CAA up for a vote.